hasindu2008/slow5/docs/tutorial.md

 The nanopore proteins used today have a sensing zone of a minimum 4-5 nucleobases.
 What this means is that we cannot create a 1-1 mapping of the signal to individual nucleobases.
 Until a nanopore protein is found that can produce a current reflecting a single nucleobase, we rely on computational algorithms and techniques to decode nanopore signal data.

-Furthermore, as is typical with physical measurements, many different errors can and will almost always occur during sequencing.
+Furthermore, as is typical with physical measurements, many different problems can and will almost always occur during sequencing.
 For example, nanopores can get saturated or blocked, the motor enzyme might step through the bases too quickly for an accurate measurement, signals expressed by different base sequences may be too similar for basecalling, the pysical nucleotide strands themselves become damaged, etc.

 ## ONT's MultiPore Setup (Flow Cells)

 ONT nanopore setups follow pretty closely to the previously illustrated examples, but are more tailored towards high-volume sequencing.
 The setup of these sequencers are relevant to the slow5 file format as many fields will depend to external events and physical attributes of the nanopore device.
 Mux status, read numbers, and channel ids are all important markers for analyzing your sequencing runs.
 Researches may use these datapoints to evaluate the efficacy of enrichment techniques, or identifying problematic transcripts.
-Here we will specifically look at the MinION device, but all devices will output the same FAST5/POD5 file format, and the setup discussed will generally be applicable to all ONT nanopore sequencers.
+Here we will specifically look at the MinION device, but all devices will output either the [legacy FAST5 or new POD5 file format](https://community.nanoporetech.com/technical_documents/data-analysis/v/datd_5000_v1_revr_22aug2016/file-formats), and the setup discussed will generally be applicable to all ONT nanopore sequencers.

 ![nanopore setup wells](./assets/images/nanopore_setup_wells.png)

 ### Sensor Array, Wells, and Channels

 In order to start sequencing DNA, the MinION must take in a disposable component called a "flow cell".
 You can think of a flow cell as a hot-swappable version of the *cis* and *trans* liquid chambers discussed in the setup before.
+Basically, because things get damaged during experiments we make part of the setup a replacable component.
+Once the flow cell is too damaged to function, we throw it out and get a new one.
+Coincidentally, this is also a good monetization model for ONT.

 A MinION flow cell holds 2048 total sensor "wells".
 Each well holds a single nanopore between a shared *cis* chamber and its own individual *trans* chamber well.
 Each *trans* chamber well contains a electrode at its base where the current can be measured.
 Despite containing 2048 sensor wells, the MinION can only measure 512 simultaneously.
 Thus, each of the wells are organised into groups of 4, which we can refer to as "channels".
 The sequencer will select best performing well in each channel to have its current recorded.

 ### Mux Scan, Mux Status, Mux Selection